 When a payment is charged to your checking account by the payday lender and your account doesn’t have the funds to fulfill the entire transaction – banks can charge overdraft fees that increase your out-of-pocket costs even more.
 The Consumer Financial Protection Bureau (CFPB) found that 20,000 bank account holders who made payments to online payday lenders incurred an average of $97 in overdraft and non-sufficient funds fees.
 The figure is nearly three times more than the $34 incurred by the average American.

-Moreover, alternative loans are much more flexible than payday loans and their application process is often fast and easy.
-Alternative lenders place less weight on your credit score when quantifying your creditworthiness and instead looking at other variables like your work history, education, spending activity and savings balance.
+Moreover, alternative loans are much more flexible than payday loans, and their application process is often fast and easy.
+Alternative lenders place less weight on your credit score when quantifying your creditworthiness instead of looking at other variables like your work history, education, spending activity, and savings balance.

 However, before you take out your next alternative payday loan, we have a few recommendations you should consider.
 If none of these work for you, then move on to alternative payday loans:

 Shop around for a bad credit personal loan.
 There are plenty of lenders who offer unsecured loans to borrowers with bad credit.
-You should apply at as many companies you can; for more help, check our list of the best personal loans for bad credit.
+You should apply to as many companies as possible; for more help, check our list of the best personal loans for bad credit.

 If you’re denied a personal loan, ask the lender why your application was rejected and see if there is another way the two of you can work together.

 Ask the lender if lowering the principal will increase your chances of approval.

 Next, move on to secured personal loans.
 When putting up collateral, even borrowers with bad credit have a high approval rate and end up with extremely competitive APRs.
 But in this case, you have to make sure that you can repay the loan on time because you risk losing your property.